The Impact Of Adverse Childhood Experiences-đź’ś

 4. Why is understanding ACEs important for public health?

-Understanding ACEs can help identify how early trauma links to issues like disease control challenges, mental illness, or social determinants are affecting communities.
+Understanding ACEs can help identify how early trauma links to issues like disease control challenges and mental illness.
 It also informs preventive medicine strategies in fields like child welfare and social work.

 Yes!
 Research from institutions like Harvard University highlights that supportive relationships can reduce negative effects of abuse over time.
-The Department of Health emphasizes programs that promote building resilience as part of prevention efforts guided by systematic reviews in journals like ScienceDirect or Preventive Medicine publications.
+The Department of Health promotes programs that focus on building resilience.
+This is part of prevention efforts guided by systematic reviews in journals like ScienceDirect or Preventive Medicine publications.

 Newsletter